 ‘Mental health days’ are becoming totally acceptable forms of leave in many workplaces.
 One in five Australians has taken time off work in the past 12 months due to feeling mentally unwell.

-Practicing meditation is like a daily check in with your mind so that it can let you know that it’s fine and dandy, or that it needs some serious ‘me-time’ this weekend.
+Practising meditation is like a daily check-in with your mind so that it can let you know that it’s fine and dandy, or that it needs some serious ‘me-time’ this weekend.